omarreis/vsop2013/planetfun/README.md

 Two star background maps available: with names and lines or plain stars.

 # Warning: not realistic
-A number of cheats introduced in version 1.0 were corrected in subsequent versions.
+A number of cheats introduced in v1.0 were corrected in subsequent versions.
 Still remain:
 * Solar and planet sizes are difficult for visualization.
 The Sun radius is more than 100x that of the Earth.
 Distance between planets and the Sun are even larger.
 If you do a program using actual proportional object sizes, you end up with a black screen and some tiny dots.
 Not really exciting.
 I applied a custom log formula to Sun and planet sizes, so that the Sun is only about 4 times the size of the Earth.
 Anyway, planet scale can be configured for more visible planet details.
 * Moon orbit size is not realistic.
-But Moon celestial lat and lon are ok ( since v1.4 )
+Used a larger fake size.
+But Moon geocentric GHA and declination are ok ( since v1.4 )
 * Version 1.3 includes sky background textures ( two maps, with and without names & lines )

 # Dependencies
-*  Uses native sensor code from KastriFree DelphiWorlds (files with DW. prefix) http://www.delphiworlds.com
+*  Uses native sensor code from KastriFree.
+DelphiWorlds (files with DW. prefix) http://www.delphiworlds.com
 *  TMoon v2.0 component by Andreas Hörstemeier: http://www.hoerstemeier.com/moon.htm
 *  Uses astronomy code from https://github.com/omarreis/vsop2013/